 The Moclan drink opsada which isn't meant to be excreted, but it does for Ed.
 This is actually a nice little Call-Back to the first episode, where it's mentioned that Moclans go to the bathroom only once a year.
 Also probably an aversion of No Biochemical Barriers; the parasite might not be able to grow inside the human system, having evolved for the Moclan one.

 In Into The Fold, there's a throwaway gag about the damage reports including some Ensign reporting that he spilled soy sauce on his pants.
-Being an Ensign Newbie, he's most likely very inexperienced, and somehow thought he was supposed to report personal property damage as well, in order to get reimbursed for cleaning or replacing his uniform.
+That is damage, albeit personal property damage, that may be pertinent to the report.

 Little wonder Alara wasn't about to buy Darulio's Culture Justifies Anything line and shrug off the damage he caused.
 First, she's security chief, and three compromised senior officers amounts to sabotage.
 Secondly, due to the delicate negotiations that are going sour due to said compromise of the officers, the ship is in danger from not only the fleets around the planet, but the parties aboard the ship.
 Thirdly?
 In Earth-normal gravity, Alara probably has to be on guard all the time not to accidentally snap someone's arm or their neck, even when justifiably enraged.
 Darulio shrugging off his species ability as "I can't help it" would definitely press a Berserk Button on someone who always has to be mindful of hers.